Gideon Okeke: Film

 Gideon landed his first lead role in the Nigerian drama film Relentless in 2010, starring alongside Jimmy Jean-Louis and Nneka Egbuna.
 His second lead role was in the 2014 crime thriller A Place in the Stars.
 In the same year, he played the role of Tobena, the love interest of the lead character in the romantic comedy When Love Happens.
 Other films to his credit include the caper crime comedy Gbomo Gbomo Express and the Ghanaian romantic drama Anniversary.
 In 2016 he was cast in the drama thriller 93 Days.
 Starring alongside Danny Glover, Gideon received an AMVCA nomination for his portrayal of Dr. Morris Ibeawuchi, one of the surviving doctors of the Nigerian Ebola crisis.

 Stage

 Gideon has appeared in several stage productions including Fractures, an adaptation of Arthur Miller's A View From The Bridge.
 He also played Fela Kuti in Fela..
 Arrest The Music, is a musical that celebrates the talent of the Nigerian Afrobeat legend.
 Gideon is also a cast member of Saro The Musical 2, currently touring London.

 Personal life

-Gideon is a single father to daughter born in March 2016.
+Gideon is a single father to a daughter born in March 2016.